-Contributions for the costs related to events paid through PCOs to the benefit of individual HCOs/HCPs must be reported on an individually named basis or in the name of recipient PCO if the HCOs/HCPs are unknown.
-Disclosures on an individual name basis will be reported on the basis of legitimate interest, unless HCP has explicitly opted out of the individual disclosure.
+Contribution to costs related to events paid through PCOs to the benefit of individual HCPs must be reported on an individually named basis, as Indirect ToVs to HCPs, or in the name of recipient PCO if the HCP is unknown.
+Disclosures on an individual names basis are subject to appropriate consent; where such consent cannot be secured, related ToVs will be disclosed in aggregate.